\"Writing.Com

 Like everyone at this hotel, he is young and eager to please.
 I slip a folded bill into his hand and sign the room service bill.
 He smiles widely.

-"Juice honey?"
+"Juice, honey?"
 I ask.
-I spread a generous portion of butter and some unknown berry preserves onto the warm golden-brown surface of the toast.
-I hope that this will meet with her approval.
+I spread a generous layer of butter and a mysterious berry preserve onto the warm, golden-brown surface of the toast.
+I hope this meets with her approval.

 "God, I drank too much last night," she nibbles at her toast and drinks all her orange juice quickly.

-A long silence previously broken only by the soft sound of sipping hot coffee being is abruptly interrupted by the phone.
+A long silence, broken only by the soft sound of sipping hot coffee, is abruptly interrupted by the phone.

 Etienne is on the phone apologizing for a long delay.